husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ```
 sudo husarnet websetup
 ```
 and copy the URL to your browser.
-Then fallow the instructions from website.
+Then fallow the instructions from website as in the case of CORE2ROS and Husarion VM image described at the beginning of the chapter.

-[obrazek lub istrukcja na stronie]

 4. Open file .bashrc in your favorite text editor for example:
 ```